 After his duel with Sasaki Kojiro, Musashi retired from dueling and for a time became a strategist for hire.
-After several more years of wandering, he was given a ministerial position and became a Warrior Poet, as well as an accomplished calligrapher and painter.
-It was also during this period that he wrote his famous Book of Five Rings.
-After his death in 1645, he was often considered a Kensei ("sword-saint").
+After several more years of wandering, he was given a ministerial position and became a Warrior Poet

 Musashi is well known for his strategic brilliance.
 One of his most famous strategies (which could even be considered his trademark) was his tendency to show up rather late to scheduled duels in order to upset his opponents, resulting them in not being able to fight at their best.
-In his final duel with Kojiro, it is speculated by some people that Musashi exhibited almost Xanatos-level planning, timing his arrival so that he was not only late (infuriating Kojiro and taking the edge off his skill) but also so that upon finishing his duel he would be leaving as the tide was going out, thus enabling him to make a swift escape from Kojiro's followers and supporters who might have chased after him to avenge Kojiro's defeat.
+In his final duel with Kojiro, it is speculated by some people that Musashi won the duel before he showed up.
+By timing his arrival so that he was not only late (infuriating Kojiro and taking the edge off his skill) but also so that upon finishing his duel he would leave as the tide was going out, he made a swift escape from Kojiro's followers and supporters who might have chased after him to avenge Kojiro's defeat.

 Contrary to popular belief, Musashi did not die in a great battle.
 He died peacefully of thoracic cancer at his home at the age of 65.